 The Rocky Mountaineer Train Station has been transformed from a locomotive maintenance building into an incredible event space - perfect for a unique ceremony.
 It features exposed timber and brick, full-length glass walls and vaulted ceilings.
 Ideal for large-scale receptions, the space covers over 20,000 square feet of ground and can fit between 800-1200 guests.

-If you’re into all things aviation, The Aero Space Museum of Calgary may be the venue for you.
+If you’re into all things aviation, The Hangar Flight Museum in Calgary may be the best wedding venue for you.
 It’s considered the first aviation museum in the country and will treat your guests to quite the eyeful.
-There are two hangars to choose from for your wedding space, both filled with vintage aircrafts and aviation artifacts.
+There are two hangars to choose from for your wedding space, both filled with vintage aircraft and aviation artifacts.
 The Main Hangar can fit 50 guests while the Tent Hangar can seat 20.

 Fogo Island Inn (Joe Batt’s Arm, Newfoundland)

 Want to feel like you’re standing on the edge of the earth when you tie the knot?
 Head to the Fogo Island Inn.
 The ultra-modern building is located in a remote community and sits right on the waters of the North Atlantic Ocean.
-The venue can only hold up to 70 guests, so it’s ideal for smaller weddings.
+This unique wedding venue can only hold up to 70 guests, so it’s ideal for smaller weddings.

 Did you know you can set sail for your wedding on a tall ship?
-Well it’s true.
+Well, it’s true.
 If you’re hosting your ceremony in Halifax, why not do it aboard a 130-foot schooner?
+Head to Murphy's The Cable Wharf and board the Tall Ship Silva for an unforgettable celebration.
 Aside from the sweet views, you’ll get to take advantage of the indoor banquet room, on-deck lounge and licensed pub.
 It can accommodate up to 150 guests.

 Morrin Centre (Quebec City, Quebec)

 Are you and your spouse-to-be total bibliophiles?
 Look no further than Quebec City’s Morrin Centre.
-It’s home to a Victorian-style library that’s been in business since 1868.
-The cozy space features floor to ceiling book walls that make for an absolutely stunning ceremony backdrop (especially for book lovers).
-Grab yourself a bouquet of paper roses - made from your favourite passages, of course - and you’re good to go.
-Its capacity is 50 people.
+It’s home to an impressive array of rooms including a Victorian-style library that’s been in business since 1868.
+The cozy space features floor to ceiling book walls that make for an absolutely stunning ceremony backdrop – especially for book lovers.
+Grab yourself a bouquet of paper roses – made from your favourite passages, of course – and you’re good to go.
+Its capacity is 40 seated and 55 standing.
+If you have a larger guest list, host your event in the elegant College Hall – its capacity is 120 seated and 255 standing.

 Hôtel de Glace (Quebec City, Quebec)